Imports

 Element extraction

-If you only need specific elements from a named import or prefer not to always prepend the module name when accessing those e.g. lib.foo
+To extract specific elements from a named import or to avoid prepending the module name every time (e.g., lib.foo

 { foo, bar } = lib